|

 Although it is not an official Nobel Prize, its announcements and

 presentations are made along with the other prizes.
+The Royal Swedish Academy of

 Sciences awards the Nobel Prize in Physics, the Nobel Prize in